 - Overnight in Jasper or Camp Along the Way

-Wake up in downtown Jasper after staying at a cute Jasper cabin and have a coffee and baked treat at Bear’s Paw Bakery or have a delicious breakfast in Jasper at Sunhouse Cafe.
+Wake up in downtown Jasper after staying at a cute Jasper cabin or hotel and have a coffee and baked treat at Bear’s Paw Bakery or have a delicious breakfast in Jasper at Sunhouse Cafe.
 Take a stroll around town and enjoy the fresh mountain air.
+After your morning, you’re going to want to hop in the car and get ready for another beautiful road trip.
+Set the GPS for Maligne Lake and start driving down Maligne Lake Road.

 Maligne Canyon

-When the ice thaws in late spring and summer, the canyon area is a hot hiking spot due to its natural beauty and the sheer number of amazing and unique geological features you’ll find.
+The canyon area is a hot hiking spot when the ice thaws in late spring and summer due to its natural beauty and the sheer number of amazing and unique geological features you’ll find.
 Guided tours are available, but you can also visit on your own, though visiting in the winter without a guide isn’t recommended for those not equipped for Canadian winters, as you’ll need special cleated or spiked boots to walk on the ice safely.

 Maligne Lake and Spirit Island